mist64/cbmbus_doc/5 TCBM.md

 * For multiple devices, one dedicated bus has to exist to each device.
 * Multiple busses are completely separate.

 TCBM only allows the primary addresses 8 and 9, practically limiting the bus to (disk) drives.
-This also limits the number of busses to two: One for drive 8, and one for dreive 9.
+This also limits the number of busses to two: One for drive 8, and one for drive 9.

 A device still has multiple channels, and all data transmission is still byte stream based, because these are properties of the layers 3 and 4, which are retained in TCBM.